 However, there are other benefits, too.
 Growing vertically saves space, can produce higher yields, and can reduce susceptibility to many plant diseases.

-Types of Climbing Vegetables
+Types of Climbing Vegetables to Trellis

 Knowing the difference in their growing tendencies can help you choose the right support structure.

 Cucumbers, peas, and many squash varieties have tendrils that reach out from the plant’s stem in search of something to grab onto and climb.
 The tendrils can go upwards and sideways.

+Consider something sturdy, like a wooden obelisk.
 You can make a metal trellis friendly to the tendril climber by wrapping twine around the metal supports and creating a twine grid in open spaces.
-I found this out the hard way!
-I ran out of stakes this year but I needed support for a cucumber plant.
-So I used a metal trellis with the plan to wrap it with twine and make a twine grid in the open spaces.

-Read more about growing your best cucumbers here.
+Read more about growing your best cucumbers.

 A note on squash: There are many varieties, but if the variety you are growing is a vine/climber, then it will follow the tendril rule.